openelb/website/content/en/docs/getting-started/installation/install-porter-on-kubernetes.md

    {{</ notice >}}

 2. Run the following command to check the result.
-If the porter-system name space does not exist, Porter has been deleted successfully.
+If the porter-system namespace does not exist, Porter has been deleted successfully.

    ```bash
    kubectl get ns